LevelBits/LevelBits.github.io/content/services/development.md

 preview = "/images/about.jpg"
 height = "height"
 icon = "fa fa-code"
+excerpt = "At Level Bits, we develop custom and template-based products for our clients.
+We have..."
 +++

 At Level Bits, we develop custom and template-based products for our clients.
 We have a team of dedicated developers who work with our clients to better understand their exact needs.
 We can ensure you'll be getting a fully functional product extensively tested and reviewed before delivery.